-Apart from her work with Au Revoir Simone, solo material by Brooklyn's Erika Spring explores the subjects of femininity, strength, love and conflict.
-On her debut EP for Cascine, Erika sets her signature sense of finesse against a backdrop of sturdier production and tougher beats.
+Apart from her work with Au Revoir Simone, solo material by Brooklyn's Erika Spring explores the subjects of femininity, strength and conflict.
+Her material for Cascine sets her signature sense of finesse against a backdrop of sturdier production and tougher beats.

 Jensen Sportag is Austin Wilkinson and Elvis Craig from Nashville.
-Their music straddles time periods, taking the best of each era and making it uniquely their own.
-Following an outstanding EP and a string of celebrated remixes, Jensen Sportag's debut album, Stealth of Days was released in November.
+Their music straddles time periods, taking the best of each era and making it their own.
+Following an outstanding EP and a string of celebrated remixes, Jensen Sportag's debut album was an exploration in sensuality and shifting shapes.

-Wildarms is an electronic producer from New York who paints from a palette of breakbeats, nature samples and major key chord progressions.
-His material is woven with a sense of optimism, drawing references to both underground lounge parties and commercial hip-hop.
-Wildarms is Duncan Cooper, who also serves as associate editor at FADER.
+Wildarms paints from a palette of breakbeats, nature samples and major key chord progressions.
+His material is woven with a sense of optimism, drawing references to both downtown lounge parties and commercial hip-hop.
+Wildarms is Duncan Cooper, who also serves as deputy editor at The FADER.